Kinross Gold

-Kinross Gold Corporation is a Canadian-based gold and silver mining company founded in 1993 and headquartered in Toronto, Ontario, Canada.
+Kinross Gold Corporation is a Canadian gold and silver mining company founded in 1993 and headquartered in Toronto, Ontario, Canada.
 Kinross currently operates six active gold mines, and was ranked fifth of the "10 Top Gold-mining Companies" of 2019 by InvestingNews.
 The company's mines are located in Brazil, Mauritania, and the United States.
 It trades under the KGC ticker in the New York Stock Exchange, and under K in the Toronto Stock Exchange.

 Operations

 Kinross Gold operates mines in North and South America, and West Africa.
 In 2022, 58% of Kinross gold production was expected to come from the Americas.